Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-3.md

 That's it for the DB part!

 ## CLI
-Until now our implementation haven't provided any interface to interact with the program: we've simply executed `NewBlockchain`, `bc.AddBlock` in the `main` function.
+Until now our implementation hasn't provided any interface to interact with the program: we've simply executed `NewBlockchain`, `bc.AddBlock` in the `main` function.
 Time to improve this!
 We want to have these commands:

 ```
 blockchain_go addblock "Pay 0.031337 for a coffee"